 Use primary sources in your classroom to analyze how African Americans fought for civil rights in the early 20th century.

-The Setting the Stage for Civil Rights Primary Source Packet provides resources that help expand the narrative of African Americans' struggle for civil rights.
-The sources and corresponding guiding questions share stories about how the foundation for the larger movement was laid decades earlier.
+Expand the narrative and analyze how African Americans fought for civil rights in the early twentieth century.
+The sources provided share stories about how the foundation for the larger movement was laid decades earlier.

 - Reproductions of 17 Primary Sources including: photographs, documents, census records, objects, oral histories